Robert-van-Engelen/ForthMSX/devtools/forslice/README.md

 ## Example

-In [WebMSX](http://webmsx.org) load and run FORTH.BIN in Drive A from BASIC:
+When using [WebMSX](http://webmsx.org), load and run FORTH.BIN in Drive A from BASIC as follows:

 ```
 clear 100,&h8400
 bload "forth.bin",r
 ```

-Then add `examples/STARS.FTH` to Disk A and load the `STARS.FTH` example:
+Add `examples/STARS.FTH` to Disk A and load the `STARS.FTH` example:

 ```
 require stars.fth
 ```

-Save the program as a stand-alone binary `STARS.BIN` saved state to Drive A:
+Save the program state as a binary `STARS.BIN` to Drive A:

 ```
 require save.fth
 save stars.bin
 ```

-Click WebMSX Save Disk Image of Drive A to save the A disk as a .dsk image to your computer and rename to Disk.dsk.
-Extract `STARS.BIN` using `dsktool` (conveniently located in devtools/dsktool) as follows:
+When using WebMSX, click Save Disk Image of Drive A to save the A disk as a .dsk image to your computer and rename to Disk.dsk.
+Extract `STARS.BIN` using `dsktool` (conveniently located in devtools/dsktool):

 ```
 ./dsktool e Disk.dsk STARS.BIN
 ```

-Slice the `STARS.BIN` program to run `twinkle` as the main program:
+Slice the `STARS.BIN` saved state to run `twinkle` as the main program:

 ```
 ./forslice -main twinkle STARS.BIN NEWSTARS.BIN
 ```

-The `NEWSTARS.BIN` is a headless self-contained small binary that runs `twinkle`.
-It is loaded with `bload "newstars.bin",r` and run at address `&H8400` which was allocated with `clear 100,&h8400`.
-Because it is so small, we may want to move it up to a higher address to run it there.
-Typical is to use `&Hc000` as the start address:
+The `NEWSTARS.BIN` binary file is a headless self-contained small binary that runs `twinkle`.
+It is loaded with `bload "newstars.bin",r` and run at address `&H8400`.
+Space to run it should be allocated with `clear 100,&h8400`.
+Because it is so small with only about 1200 bytes of code and needing only 1K memory on top of that for the stacks and buffers, we may want to move it up to a higher address to run it there.
+Typical is to use `&Hc000` as the start
+address:

 ```
 ./forslice -start 0xc000 -main twinkle STARS.BIN NEWSTARS.BIN